itc-lab/gitlab-download-app/USAGE.md

 ## Diff(Comparing changes)

 You can see the latest default branch or the diff with the previous commit.
-This app uses the diff command without using the GitLab API. <span style="color: red;"><strong>GitLab diff has a limit on the number of lines, but this screen has no limit.</strong></span> Instead, a large number of lines may delay the display.
+This app uses the diff command without using the GitLab API.
+<strong>GitLab diff has a limit on the number of lines, but this screen has no limit.</strong>
+Instead, a large number of lines may delay the display.

 | ![Diff(Comparing changes)](https://user-images.githubusercontent.com/76575923/150269297-b3d5d574-5f0e-4310-ba7c-d51c338c15e6.gif) |
 | :-------------------------------------------------------------------------------------------------------------------------------: |